Disclaimer: Nothing's mine.

 Darkness flashed past him.

 Snow-dusted peaks rose over a river of crevassed, white ice into a bright blue sky.
-Cool wind tugged at his clothes, sending ripples across Fleur's grey dress and setting the white feather in her hat fluttering.
+A cool wind tugged at his clothes, sending ripples across Fleur's grey dress and setting the white feather in her hat fluttering.

 'Have you ever seen a glacier before?'